nhat-14/nhat-14.github.io/books_to_read.md

 - The Lessons of History by Will Durant.
 - The Hero with a Thousand Faces by Joseph Campbell.
 - Death by China: Confronting the Dragon - A Global Call to Action by Peter Navarro, Greg Autry.
+- Tao of Charlie Munger by David Clark.
+- Thinking in Bets by Annie Duke

 # Movies and Drama to Watch
 - Massan (TV Series 2014–2015).
 - Wish Dragon (2021).
 - Invasion of the Body Snatchers (1978).
+- Industry (TV Series 2020).